gravitational/monitoring-app/README.md

 ### Grafana

 Grafana is the dashboard system that provides visualization information on all the information stored in InfluxDB.
-It is exposed as the service `grafana.kube-system.svc.cluster.local`.
-Grafana credentials are generated during initial installation and placed into a Secret `grafana` in `kube-system` namespace.
+It is exposed as the service `grafana.monitoring.svc.cluster.local`.
+Grafana credentials are generated during initial installation and placed into a Secret `grafana` in `monitoring` namespace.

 ### Kapacitor

 Kapacitor is the alerting system, that streams data from InfluxDB and sends alerts as configured by the end user.
-It exposes the service `kapacitor.kube-system.svc.cluster.local`.
+It exposes the service `kapacitor.monitoring.svc.cluster.local`.

 ## Grafana integration